upd89/controlcenter/README.md

 Q: How to create a new Role?

-A: Go to Roles (/roles), click on "New Role" and provide a Name, Permission level and whether or not this role can manage users, then click on "Save".
+A: Go to the Roles page (/roles), click on "New Role" and provide a Name, Permission level and whether or not this role can manage users, then click on "Save".

 Q: How to edit a Role?